httpwg/http2-spec/draft.md

 implement one of the encryption-enabling profiles to interoperate using HTTP/2.0 for HTTP URIs.

 ## No certificate checks?
 Really?

-This proposal has the effect of relaxing certificate checks on "http://" - but not "https://" - URIs when TLS is in use.
+http2-tls-relaxed has the effect of relaxing certificate checks on "http://" - but not "https://" - URIs when TLS is in use.
 Since TLS isn't in use for any "http://" URIs today, there is no net loss of security, and we gain some privacy from passive attacks.